 Teams new to Scrum often focus on getting as many User Stories finished as they can every Sprint.
 If they have good discipline, they write Unit Tests for their code.
 Once complete, they ship the feature off to their overburdened testers.
 In Sprint Review, the feature is accepted by the Product Owner.
-If defects are found, they’re added to the product backlog in a lower priority slot.
+If defects are found, they’re added to the Product Backlog in a lower priority slot.

 While this sounds fine on the surface, trouble may be brewing.
 If they finish User Stories to the Definition of “Done” but that definition still leaves some things to be dealt with later, eventually it’s going to catch up to them.

 After five or six Sprints at this pace, they may elect to pause and have a “special” Sprint, or Hardening Sprint.
-They use this Sprint to do all of the work that they postponed in the working Sprints.
+They use this Sprint to do all of the work that they postponed during the working Sprints.
 The delayed work often includes tasks such as running a regression test suite, doing performance tests, and fixing defects.
-Usually, more defects are found than can be fixed.
+Often more defects are found than can be fixed.
 Once the Hardening Sprint is complete, the Product is released to Production.

-Teams who have spent a long time working in a traditional fashion often elect for Hardening Sprints.
-This isn’t surprising since Hardening Sprints seem like a logical replacement for the testing and deployment phases that they’ve been used to.
-But that’s only because Teams new to Scrum haven’t yet felt the pain that is caused by these special Sprints, so they’re more likely to fall into the trap of thinking that they’re the solution to the difficult question of how to deliver working software at the end of every Sprint.
+Teams who have spent a long time working in a waterfall fashion often elect for Hardening Sprints.
+This isn’t surprising since Hardening Sprints seem like a logical replacement for the testing and deployment phases they’ve been used to.
+But that’s only because Teams new to Scrum haven’t yet felt the pain that is caused by these special Sprints, so they’re more likely to fall into the trap of thinking they’re the solution to the difficult question of how to deliver working software at the end of every Sprint.

-Hardening Sprints are the developers’ version of “We’ll fix it in post.”
+Hardening Sprints are essentially the Scrum developers’ version of “we’ll fix it in post.”
 They tend to decrease the readability of the code base because people have a habit of delaying any tidy-up work until then.
 The messier the code is to read, the harder and more time-intensive it is to add new features or test existing ones.
 Many people call this Technical Debt.
 It doesn’t take long before the team needs to add more time into the Hardening Sprint to get the work fully tested.